 In 2017, the Department of Education (CDE), Department of Developmental Services (DDS), and Department of Rehabilitation (DOR) issued the California Competitive Integrated Employment (CIE) Blueprint for Change (Blueprint).

-The Blueprint is a proactive interagency plan between CDE, DOR, and DDS to jointly identify ways to increase CIE opportunities for individuals with developmental disabilities over a five-year period using existing resources and providing a roadmap on how best to implement CIE.
-In April 2019, the first CIE Annual Report was made available highlighting the work in the first year of implementation.
+The Blueprint is a proactive interagency plan between CDE, DDS, and DOR to jointly identify ways to increase CIE opportunities for individuals over a five-year period using existing resources and providing a roadmap on how best to implement CIE.

+In May 2020, the second CIE Annual Report was made available highlighting the work in the second year of implementation.[9]

 The report highlights state and local collaborative efforts and pathways to CIE that are making a difference in the lives of individuals with developmental disabilities and their families.
-Some key accomplishments during the first year of implementation that are highlighted in the report include:
+Some key accomplishments during the second year of implementation that are highlighted in the report include:

-(SAME DATA AS REPORTED LAST YEAR)

-- The number of individuals with developmental disabilities working in CIE increased from 780 to 1,152. - The development of and dissemination of CIE Blueprint Written Guidance and Local Partnership Agreements (LPA) Template.
-(An LPA identifies how Local Educational Agencies, DOR, Regional Centers and other stakeholders will work together to streamline service delivery and engage their local communities to increase opportunities for CIE.)
+- The number of individuals with developmental disabilities working in CIE increased from 1,125 to 1,502. - The continued dissemination of the CIE Blueprint Written Guidance and Local Partnership Agreements (LPA) Template.
+An LPA identifies how Local Educational Agencies, DOR Districts, Regional Centers, and other stakeholders will work together to streamline service delivery and engage their local communities to increase opportunities for CIE.
+In 2019, 15 new LPAs between LEAs, DOR Districts, and Regional Centers were created and posted, bringing the cumulative total of LPAs to 28.

-- Development of 13 new LPAs between LEAs, DOR districts and Regional Centers. - The leveraging of the Senate Bill (SB) 644 Limited Examination and Appointment Program (LEAP) Internship Program resulting in five individuals with developmental disabilities hired as full-time permanent state employees. - An increased utilization of work opportunities including the following: - 25,313 students participated in paid work experience and unpaid community-based vocational education with CDE WorkAbility I (WAI). - 29 individuals participated in On-the-Job Training (OJT) through DOR. - o 647 individuals participated in a DDS Paid Internship Program (PIP). - Exploration of a customized employment model with sequenced funding structures. - The development of an interactive Employment Resources Map. - The providing of career counseling and information and referral (CC&IR) services through DOR to 14,008 individuals working at subminimum wage to encourage CIE. - The hiring of dedicated Regional Center Employment Specialists, funded through DDS, to act as subject matter experts on employment.
+- The leveraging of the Senate Bill (SB) 644 Limited Examination and Appointment Program (LEAP) Internship Program resulting in two additional individuals with developmental disabilities hired as full-time permanent state employees, joining the five who were hired during state fiscal year 2017-2018. - An increased utilization of work opportunities including the following: - 26,247 students participated in paid work experience and unpaid community-based vocational education with CDE WorkAbility I (WAI). - o 35 individuals participated in On-the-Job Training (OJT) through DOR. - 1,420 individuals participated in a DDS Paid Internship Program (PIP) - Provided career counseling and information and referral (CC&IR) services to over 12,029 individuals working at subminimum wage, of which over 300 applied for vocational rehabilitation (VR) services and 10 achieved CIE. - Engaged with employers and business partners in a variety of innovative ways including the following: - Participated in Employment Roundtables, formed Business Advisory Committees and Employer Panels and connected to Mayor's Committees to encourage businesses to hire individuals with developmental disabilities. - Initiated regional workgroups between LPA core partners and local workforce development partners to enhance and build upon business engagements. - The DDS approved the allocation of \$15 million to service providers who submitted a plan to become compliant with the Home and Community-Based Services (HCBS) Final Rule.
+33 non-integrated employment programs were approved to use funding to modify their services to come into compliance.
+Since 2016-2017, 78 non-integrated programs have received funding.